Also Credited As:Jonathan Kolia Favreau

 Using his expanding Hollywood connections and hip cache as an indie filmmaker, Favreau launched "Dinner For Five" (IFC, 2001- ), a television series in which he joined four guests from the world of film at a Los Angeles restaurant and the quintet shared anecdotes from their lives and careers.
 The show was occasionally weighted down by self-congratulatory insiderism, but nonetheless provided a unique perspective into the workings of a broad spectrum of Hollywood professionals.
 Favreau's next major screen role, as the law partner and comic foil to Ben Affleck's blind alter ego in the super hero film "Daredevil" (2003), would unwittingly begin to nudge his career towards his ultimate success in the comic book/sci-fi genre.
 But before that transformation, Favreau proved himself as a director capable of helming a mainstream feature hit with the charming holiday comedy "Elf" (2003).
 Will Ferrell starred as an oafish but innocent human raised by North Pole elves, who finally discovers his true heritage.
 Favreau breathed fresh life into a script that had long kicked around Hollywood, adapting the scenarios to best suit Ferrell's loopy comic outlook and sprinkling holiday-related pop culture references throughout the film.

 In his biggest career achievement yet, Favreau served as executive producer and director of 2008's Marvel Comics adaptation "Iron Man," the highly anticipated first film produced under a fresh deal between Paramount and Marvel.
 Robert Downey, Jr. starred as Tony Stark, the weapons designer who develops a technologically advanced suit of armor to overcome Afghani captors, then returns home to the United States with superhero powers.
-A massive marketing campaign and tie-in deals with toy and fast-food companies made "Iron Man," which also featured Favreau as sidekick Happy Hogan, one of the highest profile actioners of the summer.
-He followed up with the equally successful, but less well-received sequel "Iron Man 2" (2010), which had all the action and stunning visual effects of its predecessor, but very little of its strong narrative or emotional heft.
-Continuing to helm blockbuster action flicks based on comic books, Favreau directed the highly-anticipated "Cowboys & Aliens" (20110), an interesting blend of the science fiction and Western genres about a mysterious stranger (Daniel Craig) who shows up as an unwelcome guest in the Old West town of Absolution wearing a strange bracelet that he later discovers helps battle aliens.
+A massive marketing campaign and tie-in deals with toy and fast-food companies made "Iron Man," which also featured Favreau as sidekick Happy Hogan, one of the highest-profile movie of that summer.
+He followed up with the equally successful, but less well-received sequel "Iron Man 2" (2010), which had all the action and stunning visual effects of its predecessor, but little of its strong narrative or emotional heft.
+Continuing to helm blockbuster action flicks based on comic books, Favreau directed the highly anticipated "Cowboys & Aliens" (2011), an interesting blend of the science fiction and Western genres about a mysterious stranger (Daniel Craig) who shows up as an unwelcome guest in the Old West town of Absolution wearing a strange bracelet that he later discovers helps battle aliens.
 In 2012, Favreau made a surprising shift to directing television, helming the pilot episode of the high-concept adventure series "Revolution" (NBC, 2012- ), as well as one of the final episodes of the long-running sitcom "The Office" (NBC, 2005-2013).
 Continuing his acting work, he returned as Happy Hogan for "Iron Man 3" (2013) while Shane Black took up the writing and directing reins, and he also appeared in Martin Scorsese's financial drama "The Wolf of Wall Street" (2013).